sdbs-uni-p/vldb-dbms-live-patching/patch-crawler/README.md

 3. Analyze MariaDB patches using perf, to identify patches that affect a specific functionality of MariaDB.
    - MariaDB output: ` mariadb.commits.success.wfpatch.perf.original`

-The following script includes all commands that follow in this section.
-This means the entire analysis can be carried out fully automatically.
+The following script encompasses all the commands detailed in this section, allowing the entire analysis to be executed automatically.
+However, it is advisable to review all the steps in this document beforehand to carefully consider the number of parallel builds, as this can significantly impact your system's performance.

 ```
 cd ~/dbms-live-patching/patch-crawler